Rod Sarich: Career

 Before turning professional, Sarich played junior hockey in the Western Hockey League for the Calgary Hitmen.
 He was drafted 109th overall by the Florida Panthers in the 1999 NHL Entry Draft but played in the NHL.
 Sarich began his professional career in 2002 with the Louisiana IceGators of the East Coast Hockey League.
-The following season, he moves to Finland and signed for the Espoo Blues of the SM-liiga, but after just twenty games and one assist, he was released from the team and he returned to the IceGators to close the 2003-04 season.
+The following season, he moved to Finland and signed for the Espoo Blues of the SM-liiga, but after just twenty games and one assist, he was released from the team and he returned to the IceGators to close the 2003-04 season.

 He then played for the Augusta Lynx before signing for the Sheffield Steelers of the Elite Ice Hockey League in the United Kingdom in 2005.
 Sarich would spend the rest of his career with the Steelers, playing eleven seasons with the team where he won four Elite League titles and three playoff titles.
 He retired in 2017.